M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 # Overview

-The "REMI" Synth Module was designed primarily for use with electronic wind instrument (EWI) MIDI controllers.
+The "REMI" Synth Module was designed originally for use with electronic wind instrument (EWI) MIDI controllers.
 Provision of a standard 'MIDI IN' port allows the synth to be played by any MIDI controller, for example a MIDI keyboard.
-Using a low-cost USB-MIDI adapter/cable, the synth may be controlled by a computer running music software, for example a MIDI sequencer.
+Using a low-cost USB-MIDI adapter/cable, the synth can be controlled by a computer running music software, for example a sequencer.

 # Features